-Recently, we discussed our team’s experience running a design sprint against a disruptive innovation strategy challenge for a F100 client.
-We learned a great deal about how to approach our next innovation and growth strategy sprint in the process.
-We thought it would only be fair to share our lessons learned to help enable other teams complete a first (or second, or third) strategy design sprint.
+We’ve previously discussed our team’s experience running a strategy sprint against a disruptive innovation strategy challenge for a F100 client.
+And with every sprint, we learn and continue to optimize our approach.
+We thought it would only be fair to share our lessons learned to help enable other teams to apply the strategy sprint approach to solving big, strategic growth challenges.

 OUTLINE PHASES OF WORK